 Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
 The financial markets and the global economy may also be adversely affected by the current or anticipated impact of military conflict, including the ongoing conflict between Russia and Ukraine, terrorism or other geopolitical events, including as a result of trade tensions between the U.S. and China.
 Sanctions imposed by the U.S. and other countries in response to conflicts, including the one in Ukraine, may also adversely impact the financial markets and the global economy, and any economic countermeasures by the affected countries or others could exacerbate market and economic instability.
-We have conducted and may in the future conduct clinical trials for our product candidates outside of the U.S. and unfavorable economic conditions resulting in the weakening of the U.S. dollar would make those clinical trials more costly to operate.
-Furthermore, a severe or prolonged economic downturn, including a recession or depression resulting from the COVID-19 pandemic, higher inflation and interest rates, political disruption or other geopolitical events, including an expansion of the conflict between Russia and Ukraine or instigation of other military conflicts, could result in a variety of risks to our business, including weakened demand for our product candidates or any future product candidates, if authorized or approved, and our ability to raise additional capital when needed on acceptable terms, if at all.
+We have conducted and may in the future conduct clinical trials for our product candidates outside of the U.S. and unfavorable economic downturn, including a recession or depression resulting from the COVID-19 pandemic, higher inflation and interest rates, political disruption or other geopolitical events, including an expansion of the conflict between Russia and Ukraine or instigation of other military conflicts, could result in a variety of risks to our business, including an expansion of the conflict between Russia and Ukraine or any future product candidates, if authorized or approved, and our ability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy or political disruption, including any international trade disputes or changes in U.S. trade policies, particularly with China, could also strain our manufacturer or suppliers, possibly resulting in supply disruption, or cause our customers to delay making payments for our potential products.
 Furthermore, while we seek to limit our concentration of risk as it relates to cash management by having a separate operating bank account with a U.S. commercial bank for routine disbursements, while maintaining our cash investments with an independent SEC-registered financial advisor, our liquidity, business and financial condition may be materially and adversely affected by unanticipated events such as a bank collapse.
 Any of the foregoing could seriously harm our business, and we cannot anticipate all of the ways in which the political or economic climate and financial market conditions could seriously harm our business.